Bitergia/fiware-chanchan-docker/images/pep-wilma/README.md

 You can always play with the users, roles and permissions at IdM (add, remove...) to check that the resource is being well protected :)

-For that purpose, the user aware of roles management is the `pepproxy@test.com` (provider).
+For that purpose, the user aware of roles management is `pepproxy@test.com` (provider).
 This means, you will have to login with this user in order to be able to handle the roles and permissions of the application.
 Check [here](https://github.com/Bitergia/fiware-chanchan-docker/tree/master/images/idm-keyrock#idm-users-organizations-apps-roles-and-permissions) the full list of users, organizations, roles and apps provided.

 ## What if I don't want to use docker-compose?